aaronfrost/reactive-angular-workshop/README.md

     -   Add `localhost` to the `Your Authorized Referers` section

 Please do all of this before the training starts.
 Otherwise we will have to spend the first part of the training up and running.
-If there are any questions, reach out to me (Frosty) on 1800Contacts' Slack.
-Or DM me on Twitter.
+If there are any questions, reach out to me (Frosty) me on Twitter.

 ## Start Developing